-In the context of the overland flow path study, a high resolution DEM is important to suitably represent available flow paths, such as roadway/gutter flows that are expected to provide significant flood conveyance within the study area.
-Experience has proved this to be a successful approach and enables detailed simulation of flooding from overland flow paths.
+In the context of overland flows in dense urban environments, a high resolution DEM is important to suitably represent available flow paths, such as roadway/gutter flows which may provide significant flood conveyance within the study area.
+Given the study being at the catchment scale, a finer model resolution to accurately resolve gutter and roadway flows could not be implemented.
+Nevertheless, major overland flow paths within the urban environment generated by accumulation of flow from significant contributing catchment areas are simulated.